RyanLawWilson/AmiiboCollector/README.md

 <br />

 # <p align="center">Crud Pages</p>
-## Index
+**<p align="center" name="Index">Index Page</p>**
 The Index page displays all of the Amiibos stored in the database.
+The Amiibo information is organized in a table.
+From the table you can also view more details about an Amiibo by clicking the details button on the left.

+The View is pretty straight-forward: Get all of the Amiibos saved in the database with `AmiiboFigure.AmiiboFigurines.all()` and send it to the template.  `AmiiboFigure` is the model representing an Amiibo and `AmiiboFigurines` is that model's model manager.

 `View`
 ```python